brikis98/yevgeniy-brikman-homepage/_posts/2014-07-12-lean-from-the-trenches.md

 Some nice quotes from the book:

-I don‚Äôt claim that our way of working is perfectly Lean.
+I don't claim that our way of working is perfectly Lean.
 Lean is a direction, not a place.
-It‚Äôs all about continuous improvement.
+It's all about continuous improvement.

-The key to minimizing risk in large projects is to find a way to ‚Äúslice the elephant,‚Äù that is, find a way to release the system in small increments instead of saving up for a big-bang release at the end.
+The key to minimizing risk in large projects is to find a way to "slice the elephant," that is, find a way to release the system in small increments instead of saving up for a big-bang release at the end.

 The project board is probably the single most important communication artifact in the project.
 It provides a high-level picture of what is going on in the project and illustrates flow and bottlenecks in real time.

-The speed of a project is largely determined by how well everyone understands what‚Äôs going on.
-If everyone knows where we are right now and where we‚Äôre going, it‚Äôs much easier for everyone to move in the same direction.
+The speed of a project is largely determined by how well everyone understands what's going on.
+If everyone knows where we are right now and where we're going, it's much easier for everyone to move in the same direction.

 If people can agree on a goal that they believe in, this has an immensely positive effect on self-organization and collaboration.
-Conversely, if people don‚Äôt understand the goal or don‚Äôt believe the goal is achievable, they will unconsciously disassociate themselves from the business goal and focus on personal goals such as ‚Äúhave fun coding‚Äù or ‚Äújust get my part of the work done and go home.‚Äù
+Conversely, if people don't understand the goal or don't believe the goal is achievable, they will unconsciously disassociate themselves from the business goal and focus on personal goals such as "have fun coding" or "just get my part of the work done and go home."

 One of the classes in our code base was getting way out of control and needed some significant refactoring, but there was some resistance to spending time on that.
 So, one of the team leads printed out the whole class and laid it across the conference table!
 It was more than 7 meters long (23 feet)!

 Our process was discovered rather than designed.

-The nice thing about gut feel is that it often is a leading indicator of a problem that‚Äôs about to occur, while hard metrics often show a problem only after it has occurred.
+The nice thing about gut feel is that it often is a leading indicator of a problem that's about to occur, while hard metrics often show a problem only after it has occurred.

 Perfection is a direction, not a place!

-A great process isn‚Äôt designed; it is evolved.
-So, the important thing isn‚Äôt your process; the important thing is your process for improving your process.
+A great process isn't designed; it is evolved.
+So, the important thing isn't your process; the important thing is your process for improving your process.

 **Rating**: 5 stars